mercedes-benz/MBSDK-community-support/README.md

 ## Installation

-The SDK code which is needed to build an mobile app, plus documnetation is available as follows:
+The SDK code which is needed to build an mobile app for Android (or iOS) and documentation is available as follows:

-You need these Android module repositories (for iOS these are suffixed with `-ios` )
+You need these Android module repositories (for iOS suffixed with `-ios` )
  - `mbsdk-module-appfamily-android`
  - `mbsdk-module-mycar-android`
  - `mbsdk-module-common-android`